Center for Diabetes and Cardiometabolic Health – CDCH

 Cirrhosis

-Severe scarring, liver failure risk increases
+Severe scarring, the risk of liver failure increases

-Symptoms That Shouldn't Be Ignored
+Symptoms That Should Not Be Ignored

 Our Diagnosis & Staging Process

-A thorough, step-by-step approach to understanding your liver health
+A comprehensive approach to evaluating liver health

 Medical History & Physical Exam